hpharmsen/gpteasy/README.md

-day.week_number()  # Returns the week number of the year (1 = first week of the year, 52 = last week of the year) day.last_monday()  # Returns the last day that was a Monday or the day itself if it is a Monday day.last_day_of_month()  # Returns the last day of the month of the day
+day.week_number()  # Returns the week number of the year (1 = first week of the year, 52 = last week of the year) day.last_monday()  # Returns the last day that was a Monday or the day itself if it is a Monday day.last_day_of_month()  # Returns the last day of the month of the day day + ' is a nice day'  # Add string to a day
+'The date is ' + day  # Add string to a day
 ~~~~